The refreshed 2025 Policy Quality Framework sets out the standards for quality policy advice: context, analysis, advice, and action.

 Assessing advice

-We have developed a guide to help agencies with their quality policy review processes.
-The guide provides advice on how to run a panel-based assessment of policy and other advice papers after their delivery.
+This guide provides advice on how to run a panel-based assessment of policy and other advice papers after their delivery.
 It includes advice on how to set up and run panels, and assess and score papers.
-It also provides a paper-scoring template.
-Where external parties are used to assess an agency’s quality of policy advice, they are also required to use the Policy Quality Framework as the measuring stick.
+It also includes a paper-scoring template and a checklist for panel administrators, which are both available as separate downloads at the link above.

 The benefits of a universal quality framework

-- The refreshed Policy Quality Framework provides agencies with a learning tool that they can use to help improve their policy performance, by building it into their policy project planning and quality assurance processes.
+- the Framework provides agencies with a learning tool that they can use to help improve their policy performance, by building it into their policy project planning and quality assurance processes.

-- The refreshed Policy Quality Framework incorporates up-to-date expectations for how policy advice will reflect the Māori Crown relationship and the Treaty of Waitangi.
+- the Framework incorporates up-to-date expectations for how policy advice will reflect the Māori Crown relationship and the Treaty of Waitangi.

 Support in using the refreshed Policy Quality Framework